-Sonoma Botanical Garden is open daily, 10 a.m. - 5 p.m. except for some holidays.
+Sonoma Botanical Garden is open daily from 10 a.m. to 5 p.m., with extended hours on Wednesdays until 8 p.m.
+The Garden is closed on select holidays.
 The Garden is located at 12841 Hwy 12, Glen Ellen, CA. Admission is \$15 for adults, with discounts for seniors, teens, active military, and students.
 Children 4 and under are always FREE.